hrs4r

 I want to donate

-The research team leads multiple competitive research projects and oversees several doctoral and master's theses in this line of research.
-It has the collaboration of research, clinical and health care personnel at national and international levels.
-Multiple publications in international indexed journals are noteworthy in the group’s trajectory.
-In recent years, we have characterized several metabolic, genetic and epigenetic markers in relation to alterations in pre- and post-natal growth and metabolic dysfunction in school-age children.
+The research team leads multiple competitive research projects and supervises several doctoral and master theses in this line of research.
+It has the collaboration of research, clinical and healthcare staff at a national and international level.
+The curriculum highlights multiple publications in international indexed journals.
+In recent years, several metabolic, genetic and epigenetic markers have been characterized in relation to alterations in pre- and postnatal growth and metabolic dysfunction in school-aged children.

 Main lines of research